wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products and design FOLDERS IN YOUR PLUGIN.
+= 3.0.22 =
+* We apologize for the high number of updates as of late and hope this will be the last for a while.
+Please be sure to upgrade to this version for both security purposes and important bug fixes.
+* Fix - Statistics in the admin for weeks was not working for first 10 weeks of the year.
+* Fix - Statistics section, changed last 10 orders to top 10 customers.
+* Fix - Error introduced in version 3.0.21 with custom post type linking and pulling menu items and manufacturer page products when not featured products has been resolved.
 = 3.0.21 =
 * Fix - Admin uploader scripts were restricting file uploads with lower case required, this has been adjusted.
 * Fix - Manufacturer widget was not filtering correctly for main store page.